sigpwned/just-json-java/README.md

 * n_number_real_without_fractional_part.json
 * n_number_0.e1.json

 In other words, Just JSON does not reject JSON with numbers that can be parsed, but do not match the JSON spec, e.g., numbers `1.`.
+These tests may be fixed in the future, but for the moment they should not interfere with users who just need to work with JSON, not validate it.

 ### How fast is Just JSON?

-Faster than [org.json](https://github.com/stleary/JSON-java), but not as fast as [jackson](https://github.com/FasterXML/jackson).
-According to Just JSON's benchmarks:
+Faster than [org.json](https://github.com/stleary/JSON-java), but not as fast as [Jackson](https://github.com/FasterXML/jackson).
+Here are the results of Just JSON's benchmarks, as run on my humble little laptop:

     Benchmark                     Mode  Cnt   Score   Error  Units
     OrgJsonBenchmark.benchmark   thrpt    9  11.679 ± 0.665  ops/s
     JustJsonBenchmark.benchmark  thrpt    9  18.663 ± 0.835  ops/s
     JacksonBenchmark.benchmark   thrpt    9  27.320 ± 0.719  ops/s

+Each iteration of the benchmark represents parsing 1MB of JSON spread across multiple fragments.
+Therefore, the benchmark results can loosely be interpreted each library's performance at parsing JSON in units of MB/s.
+(So, org.json parses JSON at a rate of 11.679 MB/s.)

-Just JSON is about 60% faster than org.json, and Jackson is about 46% faster than Just JSON.
+Per the benchmarks, Just JSON is about 60% faster than org.json, and Jackson is about 46% faster than Just JSON.

+## A Note on Development

+Believe it or not, [ChatGPT](https://chatgpt.com/) wrote most of this library.

+Writing a JSON parser isn't hard -- like most software engineers, I've taken a swing at it [at least once](https://github.com/sigpwned/jsonification) -- but at the point where I was considering writing Yet Another JSON Library, I knew that I needed short, simple code that I didn't have to think too much about.
+So I asked ChatGPT to write me a JSON parser, because why not?
+You can find the conversation [here](https://chatgpt.com/share/67294554-6200-8000-9bbf-ee451d304a79), if you're curious to read it.

+To my mild surprise, with a little prompt engineering, [the ChatGPT 4o model](https://platform.openai.com/docs/models#gpt-4o) happily generated both the parser and the basic JsonTestSuite harness.
+It took an afternoon or so of massaging to get the tests working, write the docs, set up benchmarks, and so on for release.
+But ChatGPT made a great start!